Gabriel Moreno Player Props: Diamondbacks vs. Padres

-Gabriel Moreno -- hitting .273 with two doubles, a home run, a walk and eight RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Seth Lugo on the mound, on April 21 at 9:40 PM ET.
+After batting .303 with a double, a home run, a walk and 10 RBI in his past 10 games, Gabriel Moreno and the Arizona Diamondbacks face the San Diego Padres (who will hand the ball to Joe Musgrove) at 8:10 PM ET on Saturday.

-In his previous game he had a hitless showing (0-for-4) against the Padres.
+He collected three RBI (going 3-for-4 with ) in his most recent game against the Padres.

 Gabriel Moreno Game Info & Props vs. the Padres